 No-Recipe Creamy Soup (v, gf)

-There’s a fool-proof formula for making really great, pureed soups, and this post lays it out for you.
+There’s a general formula for making really great, pureed soups, and this post lays it out for you.
 You might even have all the ingredients on hand for a stunning, creamy soup right now, since these soups tend to magically come together with odds and ends from the crisper.

 This is butternut squash soup elevated.
 The addition of cranberries and pear is as delicious as it is unexpected.
 There’s a special ingredient that will help aid digestion during a big meal, too.